syncthing/docs/dev/building.rst

 ``go run build.go test``
   Runs the tests.

+``go run build.go deb``
+  Creates a Debian package in the current directory.
+Requires FPM and a Unixy build.

 ``go run build.go tar``
   Creates a Syncthing tar.gz dist file in the current directory.
 Assumes a